 The Cerro Grande Route winds its way up to the highest point in the park, Cerro Grande Peak (10,199 ft).
-The preferred route is marked by yellow diamonds and is fairly steep.
-Two miles each way (4 mi round trip) this route passes through the mixed conifer forest and is an excellent place to see wildflowers in mid to late summer.
-The view from the summit of the Valles Caldera and lower Bandelier is also quite spectacular.
-Remember, as this trail is begins at high elevation and ends at even higher elevation snow may be present through many of the seasons.
+The preferred route is marked by yellow diamonds and is 2.3 miles each way (4.6 round trip).
+There is an elevation gain of approximately 1200 feet from trailhead to summit.
+This route passes through the mixed conifer forest and is an excellent place to see wildflowers in mid to late summer.
+The view of the Valles Caldera National Preserve and the lower elevations of Bandelier National Monument from the upper portion of the route is quite spectacular.
+Remember, as this trail begins at high elevation and ends at even higher elevation, snow and ice may be present longer than at lower elevations.
 In late summer, thunderstorms can pose a serious threat.
-Before hiking be sure you are prepared.
+Before hiking be sure you are prepared with adequate gear and clothing.
+Hiking poles are recommended to help with hiking on steep or uneven terrain.
 There is no water available along this route.